-The personnel selected for the deployment were told they were going TDY to Southeast Asia for some 120 days, but only those with a "need-to-know" found out that their destination was South Vietnam.
-The men received instructions to tell their families even less-that they would be going on extended temporary duty, but could not reveal their destination.
-They were also told not to write letters home until they received the "next briefing," which, in the recollection of Major Hagerty, they never received.
-There was, therefore, no officially sanctioned way for the defoliation personnel to communicate with their families until they returned from Vietnam.
-As a practical matter, their families learned where the men were and how they were getting along from other Air Force personnel, such as those assigned to the Mule Train C-123 transport unit, who knew the defoliation crews and came into contact with them in South Vietnam.
+In murhest Asia for some 120 days, but only those with a "need-to-ional out that their destination was South Vietnam.
+The men remurations to tell their families even less-that they would be going temporary duty, but could not reveal their destination.
+They would not to write letters home until they received the "next briefing in the recollection of Major Hagerty, they never received.
+Therefore, no officially sanctioned way for the defoliation permunicate with their families until they returned from Vietnam.
+It is recited matter, their families learned where the men were and the men were getting along from other Air Force personnel, such as those with the Mule Train C-123 transport unit, who knew the defoliation that the Mule Train C-123 transport unit, who knew the defoliation that the min south Vietnam.

-Including aircrew members and support and maintenance personnel, 19 officers and 50 enlisted men went to Southeast Asia on the original defoliation deployment.
-Several C-124 transports carried some of the men along with spare parts for the C-123.
-On November 28, 1961, the six spray-equipped C-123s with 36 persons on board departed Pope AFB for Travis AFB.
-California.
-For the purposes of the deployment, they were included under the existing Farm Gate operations plan.
-On this long overland leg the crews kept careful records of fuel and oil consumption so as to enable them to plan for the extended overwater flights in their route across the Pacific.
-One hitch in the planning developed because filling the 1,000-gallon internal spray tank with fuel placed the C-123 at about 2,000 pounds over its design gross weight.
-They were not allowed to exceed this gross weight limit on the first overland leg, but the limit had to be exceeded for the trans-Pacific flight to provide adequate reserve fuel.
-Therefore, the C-123's pattern of fuel consumption at the higher weight could only be estimated prior to actually flying the leg from Travis to Hickam AFB, Hawaii.6 wore uniforms and were readily identifiable by their names and ranks.
+increase aircrew members and support and maintenance personnel, and 50 enlisted men went to Southeast Asia on the original defolin informent.
+Several C-124 transports carried some of the men along Facts for the C-123.
+On November 28, 1961, the six spray-equipwith 36 persons on board departed Pope AFB for Travis AFB, For the purposes of the deployment, they were included under Farm Gate operations plan.
+On this long overland leg the crews ment records of fuel and oil consumption so as to enable them to in the exended overwater flights in their route across the Pacific.
+One \ the planning developed because filling the 1,000-gallon internal with fuel placed the C-123 at about 2,000 pounds over its design They were not allowed to exceed this gross weight limit on the but the limit had to be exceeded for the trans-Pacific Transfer adequate reserve fuel.
+Therefore, the C-123's pattern of at the higher weight could only be estimated prior to actuthe leg from Travis to Hickam AFB, Hawaii.

+a same of the earlier talk about "sanitizing" the crews and aircraft, little wore uniforms and were readily identifiable by their names and ranks.
 The aircraft still carried large "U.S. Air Force" markings and identification numbers.
 The flight did provide itself with a limited amount of cover by listing fictitious numbers and types of aircraft on flight plans and filing encoded position reports.